MeSoftHorny/WTRTI/docs/docs/index.md

 ## Features
 - **Cross-platform**: Windows, Linux and macOS.
 - **VR support** (SteamVR only).
 See [VR section](features.md/#vr).
-- More than 30 types of indicators (Climb, AoA, Turning time, Fuel consumption, WEP timer, Booster remain, Critical Speed etc.).
+- More than 30 types of indicators (Climb, AoA, Turning time, Fuel consumption, WEP timer, Booster remain, Critical Speed, Critical AoA etc.).
   **Note:** **Weapon** or **Ammo** information **is not** available (or very limited) in the web-map, so it cannot be added to the app.
 - Two types of OSD (On-screen display):
     - **WTRTI** - Built-in OSD.
 See [OSD Setup](features.md#wtrti-built-in).